Heather Kramer Almquist, MA, LPC, CT, NCP

 Tim is here to help with Social Anxiety, ADHD, Behavioral Issues, and Autism Spectrum Disorders.
 He has a wealth of experience supporting those with Gender and/or Sexual Identity concerns.
 Also, if you are experiencing grief/bereavement, whether due to a death or other loss, Tim is here to companion you.

 Tim’s clients and colleagues share that he has a unique ability to bring both real intelligence and expertise along with a deep sense of empathy to the work they share.
 Tim would love to meet with you, to hear your story, and to learn how he can best offer his help.
-He is available to meet with you at both Collegeville and Douglassville.
+He is available to meet with you at our Collegeville location.

 Many times life can change unexpectedly, leading us to question our goals, direction, or purpose in life.
 Maybe you are going through a particular challenge in your personal relationships, your life plan, or are struggling with a recent loss.
 Nikki believes that during these times of concern and challenges, being heard and understood can be one of the most powerful tools.
 She is here to companion you through this process, and will work with you offering support, guidance, and a warm, safe environment where you can be fully seen, heard, and valued.